betterinformatics/inf4-hci-2/_timeline_ed/shopping.md

 date: 2015-10-28
 ---

-There are a number of Cafes and lounge spaces on Campus, as well as around town.
+There are a number of caf&eacute;s and lounge spaces on Campus, as well as around town.

 <a href="http://www.accom.ed.ac.uk/for-students/our-caf%C3%A9s/"